fruitbox12/google-fit-weight-tracker-web-client/README.md

 This app uses the google fitness v1 rest API to store weight data.

 To make your own app you will need a google cloud account and create your own credentials.
+See here: https://developers.google.com/fit/rest/v1/get-started

 This repo will use my person oauth client ID for demonstration purposes.